Some Fab Quotes

 “One of my favourite sessions of the year.
 Real artistic style, brilliant songwriting quality and really well crafted songs.
 This is quality!
 This is Fuzzy Jones!”
 Alan Raw (BBC Introducing) about a live session (Sept ’16) featured on the New Year’s Eve favourites show 2016.

-“Ethereal!…but with observational bite!”
-(This was handed to me by a lovely lady, who’s name I do not know after a gig.
-Thank you!
+“Ethereal!…but with observational bite!” (handed to me by a lovely lady, who’s name I do not know, after a gig)

 “This short but sweet EP delivers the delectable treats we’ve come to expect from this bewitchingly brilliant psych-folk pixie.”
 Brendan Campbell writing about #JunkShopFolk (North Leeds Life)